teresattrann/School_District_Analysis/README.md

-## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Summary

-Four changes we were able to see in the original school district analysis vs. the removed 9th grade scores at Thomas High School was the
+Four changes we were able to see in the original school district analysis vs. the removed 9th grade scores at Thomas High School was the slightest changes.
+There did not seem to have any significant changes that were found when comparing the two data sets.
+It seems as though the data did not change at all.
+We can see that the removal of the 9th grade math and reading scores did less than one percent affect on the overall scores, ranks, as well as the school types.